-Loudoun County will update its General Plan in 2017; it’s vital that citizens have a seat at the table as the primary stakeholders in the revision process.
-The final document will affect all aspects of our daily lives for the next decade: our commutes, our neighborhoods, our schools, our leisure time–in short, our quality of life.
-The Loudoun County Preservation and Conservation Coalition has been named as a stakeholder in the plan update; we will keep members and the public Read More →
+Loudoun County’s update of its General Plan has begun; it’s vital that citizens have a seat at the table as the primary stakeholders in the revision process.
+The final document will affect all aspects of our daily lives for the next decade: our commutes, our neighborhoods, our schools, our leisure time—in short, our quality of […]

-The Rural Roads Committee has worked for the past two years to successfully increase the repair and maintenance priority of unpaved rural roads through state legislation and consultation with VDOT, and when historic bridges need major repair or replacement, works with VDOT to ensure that the work is compatible with a rural setting.
+The Rural Roads Committee has worked for the past several years to increase the repair and maintenance priority of unpaved rural roads through state legislation and consultation with VDOT.
+When historic bridges need major repair or replacement, it works with VDOT to ensure that the work is compatible with a rural setting.

 The Conservation Easement Committee has worked closely with Loudoun County staff to institute a stewardship program for county-held conservation easements.
 This work continues with new initiative.